 Book your Vessel exam and boating safety class today!

-Established in service to the Greater New Orleans area and the waters of Lake Pontchartrain and surrounding coastal regions, Flotilla 081CR-04-09 proudly supports the mission of the United States Coast Guard Auxiliary.
+Established in service for the New Orleans and the waters of Lake Pontchartrain and surrounding coastal regions, Flotilla 081CR-04-09 proudly supports the mission of the United States Coast Guard Auxiliary.
 Our members are dedicated to promoting recreational boating safety, supporting Coast Guard operations, and serving our local maritime community.

 Our flotilla provides public boating safety classes, conducts free vessel safety checks, supports regattas and marine events, participates in search and rescue support missions, and contributes to environmental protection and maritime stewardship efforts.
 Through ongoing training and active patrols, our members remain mission-ready and committed to saving lives and protecting property on the water.